How Pete Carroll Has Built the Seattle Seahawks into an NFL Powerhouse

 When Carroll arrived in 2010, he inherited a 5-11 team filled with washed-up veterans.
 Almost immediately, Carroll began a mass overhaul of the franchise, replacing the previous regime’s personnel with players that fit his vision for the future.

-Since taking over, Carroll and his partner-in-crime---general manager John Schneider---have made over 500 roster moves.
+Since taking over, Carroll and general manager John Schneider have made hundreds of transactions.
 Only seven players on the current 53-man roster remain from the pre-Carroll era.
 The result is a roster filled with young, scary-good talent practically across the board.

 Now in his third season as head coach of the Seahawks, Seattle is 11-5 and enters the postseason as one of the league’s hottest teams, having won their past five games.
 Allowing an average of just 15.3 points per game, they boast the league’s top-rated scoring defense.
 And few offenses have had better production during the second half of the season than Seattle, a unit that accounted for 122 points over the recent three-game stretch of blowout victories over Arizona, Buffalo and San Francisco.